autoplot/documentation/javadoc/org/das2/util/ConsoleExceptionHandler.md

+# org.das2.util.ConsoleExceptionHandler

-# org.das2.util.ConsoleExceptionHandlerExceptionHandler that prints stack traces out to the stderr.
+ExceptionHandler that prints stack traces out to the stderr.

-ConsoleExceptionHandler( )
+# ConsoleExceptionHandler( )
 Creates a new instance of ConsoleExceptionHandler

 ***